Women in the Maldives: Dress rules

 Women are not strictly secluded, but special sections are reserved for women in public places in some events.
 However, those women who refuse to wear a veil or decide to remove it face social stigma from both their families and members of the public.

 Sexual rights

 Polygamy in the Maldives is legal, but very rare.
-Prostitution in the Maldives is illegal.
-Homosexuality is illegal.
+Prostitution and homosexuality are illegal in the Maldives.